-This is a question we get all the time when people are considering a procedure… How do I avoid gaining weight after bariatric surgery?
+This is a question we get all the time when people are considering a procedure.
+How do I avoid gaining weight after bariatric surgery?
 So here are a few initial guidelines for eating after you have had gastric sleeve, bypass, balloon, lap band, or duodenal switch.
 For a grocery list, sample meal plans, and suggested exercising visit our post-surgery lifelong guidelines for success page.

 Lifelong guidelines for eating

 - Eat 3 meals per day and a protein supplement.

 - Avoid snacking.
 Snacking or eating throughout the day may keep you from losing weight.
 It may even cause weight gain because you are eating too many calories.

 - Eat protein first.
 Eat at least 60 grams of protein each day.
 Since you are eating less food, you will need to work harder to get enough protein.
 Try to include a good source of protein with each meal (such as eggs, lean meats, poultry, fish, beans, or low-fat and fat-free dairy foods).
 Protein helps you maintain muscle while you quickly lose weight.
 Talk to your care team about protein supplements such as drinks and powders.

 - Eat small amounts.
 To keep the weight off, you should eat no more than 1 cup of food per meal.
 You risk gaining weight and making your stomach larger if you are eating more than this.

 - Eat slowly.
 A meal should last 20 to 30 minutes.
 When you eat too fast, you may eat too much before you feel full.
 It can also cause nausea, vomiting (throwing up), and pain or pressure in the shoulder or upper chest.